By Jodi Picoult

 More patience little grasshopper.

 As I mentioned, this is the second book by Jodi Picoult that I’ve read.
-The first book, “nineteen minutes”, I found engaging.
+“Nineteen Minutes“, the first book was engaging.
 I even looked forward to reading the following pages, and the next chapters.
 As with her other books, there is a reading guide at the end to help start discussions for schools or book clubs.

 This was not the case with “a change of heart”.
 Is this a story of redemption?
 It would make us think so.
-The principal character, Shay seems to display acts of miracle like curing disease and bring animals to life.
-He also the uncanny ability to quote from gospels not included in the accepted version of the Bible.
+The principal character, Shay seems to display acts of miracles like curing disease and bringing animals to life.
+He also has the uncanny ability to quote from gospels not included in the accepted version of the Bible.

-And despite his alleged lack of intelligence in the common way understood, he makes a fool of a priest, Michael, by making him doubt his core beliefs and question all he has ever learned about his faith.
+And despite his alleged lack of intelligence in a common way, he makes a fool of a priest, Michael, by making him doubt his core beliefs and question all he has ever learned about his faith.
 Fr Michael even considers Shay as Jesus, who has returned in the second coming.
-Only to find out later on that he was played.
+Only to find out later on that he was playing.
 All the miracles the principal character allegedly did were explainable, even if I considered these a stretch.
-His knowledge of a Gnostic Bible was was harder for Michael.
-Not until Shay himself blew the cover off the sham he pulled did it become clear.
-Shay revealed himself to not only a convicted murderer, but a fake messiah.
+His knowledge of a Gnostic Bible was harder for Michael.
+Not until Shay himself blew the cover off the sham, he pulled did it become clear.
+Shay revealed himself to be not only a convicted murderer but a fake messiah.
 Or was he?
-The story left hanging whether this is true.
+The story is left hanging as to whether this is true.
 It is implied that whatever power Shay had transferred to his beneficiary.

 One Final Thought

 So is this a story about one man’s quest for redemption?
 Or is it a story of one man’s quest to have the final say over an event in his life over which he never had much to say?